grouperenault/fmu_manipulation_toolbox/README.md

 Two options available to install FMU Manipulation Toolbox:

-- (Easiest option) Install with from PyPI: `python -m pip install fmu_manipulation`
+- (*Easiest option*) Install with from PyPI: `pip install fmu-manipulation-toolbox`.
+This will install the latest version of FMU Manipulation Toolbox and all its dependencies.
+See [PyPI page](https://pypi.org/project/fmu-manipulation-toolbox/).
 - Compile and install from [github repository](https://github.com/grouperenault/fmu_manipulation_toolbox).
 You will need
   - Python required packages.
-See `requirements.txt`.
+See [`requirements.txt`](requirements.txt).
-  - C compiler
+  - C compiler (C99 or later)
+  - CMake (>= 3.16)

+### Supported platforms
+FMU Manipulation Toolbox is tested on:
+- Windows 10/11
+- Linux (Ubuntu 22.04)

+Compilation is reported to work on:
+- MacOS (Apple Silicon and Intel)

 ## Graphical User Interface

 FMU Manipulation Toolbox is released with a GUI.
 You can launch it with the following command `fmutool`